Night terrors and nightmares

 During a night terror, you should:

-If they're having a night terror at the same time every night, try waking them up 15 minutes before the night terror every night for a week.
-This can sometimes stop the night terrors happening.
+If they're having a night terror at the same time every night, try waking them up 15 minutes before the night terror every night for 2 weeks.
+This may stop the night terrors happening.

 Treatments for night terrors and nightmares

-Treatment for nightmares in adults depends on what may be causing them.
+Treatment for night terrors and nightmares depends on what may be causing them.

 If you're having nightmares caused by a traumatic event, a GP may recommend psychological treatment such as counselling.